Uzbekistan

 Adoption of International Standards

-The Ministry of Finance is legally entrusted under the Law on Auditing Activity of 1992 as amended in 2000 to establish quality control requirements for audit firms in accordance with the Uzbek National Standards of Auditing issued by the Ministry, which are based on ISA in effect as of 2008.
+The Ministry of Finance is legally entrusted under the Law on Auditing Activity of 1992 as amended in 2000 to establish quality control requirements for audit firms in accordance with the Uzbek National Standards of Auditing issued by the Ministry.

-To fulfill the requirements of the law, professional organizations of auditors, such as NAAA Uz and the Chamber of Auditors (ChAUz), have adopted ISQC 1 and established QA review systems for their respective members.
+To fulfill the requirements of the law, professional organizations of auditors, such as NAAA Uz and the Chamber of Auditors (ChAUz), have adopted ISQM 1 and established QA review systems for their respective members.
 Both organizations report partial compliance of their systems with the requirements of SMO 1.
-The scope of the systems, the version of ISQC applied, lack of a public oversight authority, among other requirements, fall short of the international best practices.
+The scope of the systems, lack of a public oversight authority, among other requirements, fall short of the international best practices.

 Current Status: Partially Adopted